 - > Enter Personal Information

 - > Enter Contact Information

 - Review Documents (including confidentiality agreement)

-- > 19 Form (Please make sure you have the original documents needed to verify your identity and employment eligibility as copies will not be accepted.)
+- I9 Form (Please make sure you have the original documents needed to verify your identity and employment eligibility as copies will not be accepted.)

-- Payment Election (Direct Deposit)
+- > Payment Election (Direct Deposit)

-- > State and Local Tax Withholdings
+- State and Local Tax Withholdings

 - > Federal Withholding Elections

-- Preferred Name Change (optional)
+- > Preferred Name Change (optional)

-- > Emergency Contacts
+- Emergency Contacts

 - 3. Once securing a job, notify the other departments for which you interviewed of your placement.
-This will assist other FWS students and campus departments in the placement process. - 4.
-Before you may begin working, you must have accepted your FWS award on your Self Service portal.
+This will assist other students and campus departments in the placement process. - 4.
+For FWS Students Only- Before you begin working, you must have accepted your FWS award on your Self-Service portal.
 Your supervisor must initiate the hire in Workday.
-If a new hire, all required forms must be completed and submitted in Workday.
-Please note, the I9 process for new hires must be completed in person at the HR office (located at 5000 York Road), or on campus at the beginning of the Fall semester.
+All new student employees must complete all the required new hire forms in Workday. - 5.
+The I-9 process for new hires must be completed in person at the HR office, or on campus at the beginning of the fall semester.
 New hires are not permitted to start working until all requirements have been completed.